hyperledger/fabric/docs/source/ledger/ledger.md

 * **Block Metadata**

-  This section contains the time when the block was written, as well as the certificate, public key and signature of the block writer.
-Subsequently, the block committer also adds a valid/invalid indicator for every transaction, though this information is not included in the hash, as that is created when the block is created.
+  This section contains the certificate and signature of the block creator which is used to verify the block by network nodes.
+  Subsequently, the block committer adds a valid/invalid indicator for every transaction into a bitmap that also resides in the block metadata, as well as a hash of the cumulative state updates up until and including that block, in order to detect a state fork.
+  Unlike the block data  and header fields, this section is not an input to the block hash computation.

 ## Transactions